 – Do they meet the target by months?

 – How much time the sales reps spend selling? etc.

-Having information in a real-time frame allows you to react promptly and promptly if an unexpected situation occurs, and at the same time to monitor the quality of work of the best employees.
+Having information in real-time allows you to react promptly if an unexpected situation occurs, and at the same time to monitor the quality of work of the best employees.